 Steroids

 Topical steroids, or corticosteroids, are commonly used to treat a variety of skin conditions due to their anti-inflammatory properties.
-When it comes to keratosis pilaris topical steroids are not a first-line treatment and won’t help get rid of it.
-However your doctor might prescribe a steroid cream to treat very red and inflamed areas for a short period.
+When it comes to keratosis pilaris topical steroids are not a first line treatment and won’t help get rid of it.
+However your doctor might give you a steroid cream to treat very red and inflamed areas for a short period.

 Professional Skin Treatments